-This first part of this hike follows a trail that connects two villages.
+This first half of this hike follows a trail that connects two villages.
 Most trails like this are disappearing because people have stopped walking them: villagers are starting to heat their houses with gas rather than firewood collected in the hills, and they’re now able to use cars or public transport to get to the next village instead of having to walk over the mountains.

 Following a trail out the back of the first village, we’ll hike up a big hill to an almost-800 metre peak.
 Our starting point is at around 300 metres above sea level, so this is a pretty good climb.
 Your breathtaking climb will be rewarded with breathtaking views.

 In these hills it’s said there were gold mines, and some sections of our trail were made for the donkeys that serviced the mines.
 We don’t expect to see donkeys in the hills, but we’ve seen the tracks of wild pigs.
 Hopefully we don’t run into any of those!

 We’ll skirt around the tallest peak in the area, and then head down through terraced chestnut orchards to get to the second village, a tiny settlement of around 10 houses linked to a larger village by a concrete road.